Could you be a part of #teamironoverload?

 Team Iron Overload

-For 2016, The Haemochromatosis Society had 9 runners in the world famous London Marathon.
-Team Iron Overload 2016 ran to raise funds to support our work and to raise awareness of genetic haemochromatosis.
+In 2016 The Haemochromatosis Society had 9 runners in the world famous London Marathon.
+Team Iron Overload ran to raise funds to support our work and to raise awareness of genetic haemochromatosis.
 All made it around the full 26.2 miles including an outstanding performance of 2 hours 55 minutes from Thomas Caulfield.
+The team raised sponsorship of over £20,000

-Other runners in 2016 were Thomas Caulfield, Keli Lyons, Lara Pace, Stuart Poole, Natalie Mancini and Georgie Whitford.
+Team Iron Overload 2016 were Paul Hirons, Geoff Smith, Mark Averiss Thomas Caulfield, Keli Lyons, Lara Pace, Stuart Poole, Natalie Mancini and Georgie Whitford.

 We would like to thank all of our London Marathon runners, they make a huge difference to The Haemochromatosis Society and our awareness raising activities.